How Can I Protect My Right To Vote?

 If you’re voting in person, work out the logistics beforehand.
 Do you need to bring your ID with you?
 Do you need help getting there?

-“There are usually nonprofit organizations within most jurisdictions that can arrange [transportation] ahead of time,” says Ashley Crisafulli, a litigator at Stinson LLP in Kansas City, Missouri.
-Crisafulli is also a member of the nonpartisan Missouri-Kansas election protection team who assists with voter questions.
+“There are usually nonprofit organizations within most jurisdictions that can arrange transportation ahead of time,” says Ashley Crisafulli, a litigator at Stinson LLP in Kansas City, Missouri.
+Crisafulli is also a member of the nonpartisan Missouri-Kansas election protection team, which assists with voter questions.

 Verify that your polling site hasn’t changed.
 “You don’t want to head to the local elementary school, and it turns out that your polling place is now actually the high school across town,” says Jackson.